-See explanatory note 3 in section H of this report.

-A.12.
-12. Indicate any constraints (statutory, legal or other) on the transferability of shares and/or any restrictions on voting rights.
-In particular, indicate the existence of any constraint or limitation that may hamper takeover of the company through the acquisition of its shares on the market, and any authorisations or prior notifications of acquisitions or transfers of the company's financial instruments required by sector laws and regulations.
+See ex xplanatory note 3 in section H of this report.
+A.12. nstraints (statutory, legal or other) on the transferability of shares and/or any restrictions on voting rights.
+In ate the existence of any constraint or limitation that may hamper takeover of the company through the shares on the market, and any authorisations or prior notifications of acquisitions or transfers of the company's nents required by sector laws and regulations. [ ] Yes [ \( \) ] No A.13.
+Indicate whether er the general meeting has resolved to apply the breakthrough rule against a takeover bid, under Act 6/2007. [ ] [√] Yes No [ v ] If yes, explain th ne measures approved and the terms on which the restrictions will become ineffective: A.14.
+State whether t he company has issued any shares that are not traded on an EU regulated market: [] Yes [ \ ] No If appropriate, i ndicate the different classes of shares and the rights and obligations conferred for each class. в. С SENERAL MEET ING B.1.
+Indicate whether er there are any differences between the quorums established for general meetings and the minimums stipulated in the Corporate E interprises Act and, if any, explain: [ ] Yes [ \ ] No markets in general.

-[] Yes

-[ \( \) ] No

-A.13.
-Indicate whether er the general meeting has resolved to apply the breakthrough rule against a takeover bid, under Act 6/2007.

-[] Yes

-[ 1 No

-If yes, explain tl he measures approved and the terms on which the restrictions will become ineffective:

-A.14.
-State whether t the company has issued any shares that are not traded on an EU regulated market:

-[] Yes

-[ 1/ ] No

-If appropriate, i indicate the different classes of shares and the rights and obligations conferred for each class.

-в. С ENERAL MEET TING

-B.1. er there are any differences between the quorums established for general meetings and the minimums stipulated in Enterprises Act and, if any, explain:

-[] Yes

-[ \( \) ] No

 B.2.
-Indicate whether there are any differences in respect of the system stipulated in the Corporate Enterprises Act for adopting corporate resolutions and, if any, explain:
+Indicate whether there are any differences in respect of the system stipulated in the Corporate Enterprises Act for adopting